Updated October 11, 2021.

 8. Insurance (Annual Premium): $30,000 to $75,000

 - You must maintain in force at all times policies of insurance covering various risks and issued by carriers Panda Express approves.
-Policies must name Panda Express and its affiliates as additional insured and meet other coverage criteria as specified by it in the Manual or otherwise.
-Panda Express specifies the types and amounts of coverage required under these policies and can require commercially reasonable adjustments.
+Policies must name Panda Express and its affiliates as additional insured for Liability policies and meet other coverage criteria as specified by it in the Manual or otherwise.
+Panda Express specifies the types and amounts of coverage required under these policies and can require commercially reasonable adjustments from time to time.

-- Each such policy shall be underwritten by insurers rated “A” or better by A.M.
+- Each such policy shall be underwritten by insurers rated “A” or better, with minimum financial rating of VII, by A.M.
 Best Company.

 9. Expenses Incurred During Initial Training: $13,000 to $29,000